ska-telescope/ska-mid-cbf-talondx-bist/README.md

 4. On the target device, Run `bist -v` to verify the files.
 5. On the target device, run `bist -s` to install the BIST systemd service.
-6. On the target device,, run `bist -x` to extract the bitstream tar file.
-7. Restart the target device, the BIST will run automatically on boot-up.
+6. Restart the target device, the BIST will run automatically on boot-up.

 ### Using the scripts
 You have the following options for placing the BIST package onto a board/sd-card:
+- Install the BIST package on target board and set it up (end to end):<br>
+  `.scripts/install.sh -n my_bist.tar.gz -g -s talon1 -b talon1`<br>
+  `./scripts/install.sh -c 0.1.0 -s talon1 -b talon1 `
-- Generate a local package:<br>`./scripts/install.sh -n my_bist.tar.gz -g`
+- Generate a local package only:<br>`./scripts/install.sh -n my_bist.tar.gz -g`
-- Download the package from CAR:<br>`./scripts/install.sh -c 0.1.0`
+- Download the package from CAR only:<br>`./scripts/install.sh -c 0.1.0`
 - Install the package over network (SCP & SSH):<br>
     - CAR:<br>`./scripts/install.sh -c 0.1.0 -s talon1`
     - LOCAL:<br>`./scripts/install.sh -n my_bist.tar.gz -s talon1`